tanaynistala/geo-guide/_country-guides/FIN.md

 ## Class I Main Roads (_Valtatie_)

 These are the largest highways in Finland, and are signposted with white text on a red background.
-They can be numbered up to 29: <RoadNumber style="red" number="7" />.
+They can be numbered up to 29: <RoadNumber bg="red" num="7" />.
 Highways 1-7 radiate outwards from Helsinki, 8-10 from Turku, and 11 and 12 start in Tampere.
 There is no discernible pattern to the numbering of the remaining routes, but they typically connect large cities together.

 ## Class II Main Roads (_Kantatie_)

 These highways complement the Class I main roads, and are signposted with black text on a yellow background.
-They can be numbered between 40 and 93: <RoadNumber style="gold" borderColor="black" number="45" />.
+They can be numbered between 40 and 93: <RoadNumber bg="gold" border="black" num="45" />.
 There is some clustering of the numbering system, and it generally increases to the north and to the east.

 ## Regional and Connecting Roads (_Maantie_)

 These are more minor roads that are mostly regional.
 They can have either three or four digits, and the two kinds are signed differently.
-3-digit roads are called _seututie_, and are signposted with black text on a white background: <RoadNumber style="white" number="123" />.
-4-digit roads are called _yhdystie_, and are signposted with white text on a blue background: <RoadNumber style="royalblue" number="1234" />. _Yhdystie_ numbers are usually derived from a nearby _seututie_ number by adding a digit onto the end, so route <RoadNumber style="royalblue" number="1456" /> branches off route <RoadNumber style="white" number="145" />.
+3-digit roads are called _seututie_, and are signposted with black text on a white background: <RoadNumber bg="white" num="123" />.
+4-digit roads are called _yhdystie_, and are signposted with white text on a blue background: <RoadNumber bg="royalblue" num="1234" />. _Yhdystie_ numbers are usually derived from a nearby _seututie_ number by adding a digit onto the end, so route <RoadNumber bg="royalblue" num="1456" /> branches off route <RoadNumber bg="white" num="145" />.

 These routes are roughly organized by region, but can spill over into neighboring areas.
 Here are the regions, by the first digit: